Digital Marketing Metrics & Performance Indicators That You Should Be Tracking

 The KPIs that you use for your business can come from different types of social media platforms, web analytics tools, and PPC tools as well as the marketing automation and lead conversion tools that you use.

 Benefits of tracking the key performance indicators

-Here are some of the common types of key performance indicators that you need to track.
+Common types of key performance indicators that you need to track

 Through the conversion rate metric, you can measure how many visitors are eventually turned into leads, and how many of these leads are then converted into customers.
 While it functions as a typical marketing KPI, you can use this for any other type of business task as per your needs.

 The backlinks form a crucial part of any search engine optimization project.
 This key performance indicator lets you effectively track the other sites that are linked to yours.
 When you combine this with the other search traffic KPIs, it shows you how the links actually impact your traffic and overall SERP rankings.